richard-d-lee/jesus-chatbot/QUICK_START_SEO.md

 ## 🎉 You're Ready!

-Your Jesus Chatbot now has **professional-grade SEO** that rivals major competitors.
+Your Jesus Express now has **professional-grade SEO** that rivals major competitors.

 **Next step:** Push to GitHub and submit to Google Search Console!